 Is libel or slander illegal?
 What are the penalties?

 Like other civil wrongs, defamation has a statute of limitations.
 The timer starts when the defamatory statements are published or spoken, regardless of when the other person notices.
 For example, if a person discovers defamatory statements about himself in a radio show six months after the broadcast, he doesn’t get an extra six months to file a lawsuit.

-Libel and slander laws are addressed on a state-by-state basis.
+Both libel and slander are part of defamation law, which is typically handled in state courts; a law firm seeking to file a defamation case against someone for making false statements who has ignored their demand letter will most likely need to do so in a state court.
+Slander and libel laws are addressed on a state-by-state basis.
 Most states define defamation as a civil wrong.
 In civil suits, the defendant pays monetary damages to the plaintiff if they’re found guilty.
 Some states (including New Hampshire and Mississippi) have statutes for criminal defamation.
 That means being convicted of defamation in these states could mean jail time.

 Seriously, just don’t do it.
 Keep those nasty rumors to yourself!